 NB: It is not necessary to provide a copy to each person though a copy must be provided if requested.
 It is generally sufficient to make the document readily available to ALL staff.

-This policy document has been adopted by the governing body (management committee for a PRU) and is signed by the chairperson on its behalf.
+This policy document has been adopted by the governing body and is signed by the chairperson on its behalf.

-(chair of governors)

-The head teacher as the Local Health and Safety Coordinator for the workplace also signs the policy.
+(chair of governors) (head teachers as Local Health and Safety Coordinators)